Defense Advanced Research Projects Agency

 All approved visitors to DARPA are escorted throughout the facility by an authorized member of the DARPA staff.
 The first floor lobby, restrooms, café and any area outside the main building are the only areas excluded from the escort requirement.
 If you wish to visit multiple people within DARPA, you must register each visit with the VWC, which will verify the acceptance of the visit with each DARPA POC.

-If you are not a U.S. citizen, a completed “U.S. Permanent Resident and Foreign National Visit Request” must be provided to DARPA 2 business days prior to your visit.
-To complete the request, click on the following DARPA Form 60 link, DARPA Form 60, and push the Submit button when you have completed the form.
+If you are not a U.S. citizen, a completed “U.S. Permanent Resident and Foreign National Visit Request” must be provided to DARPA two business days prior to your visit.
+To complete the request, using Internet Explorer or Firefox browsers (Chrome may cause technical issues), click on the following DARPA Form 60 link, DARPA Form 60, and push the "Submit" button when you have completed the form.
 DARPA secures PII or sensitive personal data from unauthorized access, use, or disclosure in a controlled, secure environment.
 Please remember to bring your passport.
 If you are a U.S. Permanent Resident, please remember to bring your permanent residency card.
 If you represent your government in an official capacity, please contact your embassy in Washington, D.C., to apply to visit DARPA as an official foreign visitor.
 If you have further questions about visiting DARPA please send them to your DARPA point of contact or email SIDInternationalSecurity@darpa.mil.

 Items that can be used as weapons are strictly prohibited from being brought into DARPA facilities.
 Examples are: